polterguy/polterguy.github.io/documentation/magic.lambda.auth/index.md

 auth.ticket.get
 ```

-The first slot return _true_ because your root user belongs to _any_ (one) of the roles you supplied as
+The first slot return _true_ because your root user belongs to _one_ of the roles you supplied as
 a comma separated list of roles.
 The second slot above returns the username, and all the roles the user
 belongs to as a structured lambda object.
 As a general rule of thumb though, you'd not want to secure your
 endpoints using the above slots, but rather the _verify_ slot above, to avoid having errors in your code
 resulting in that an unauthorized user gains access to invoke an endpoint he should not be allowed to invoke.
 The **[auth.ticket.get]** slot will also return any custom claims you have associated with your JWT token
 as it was created.